sidorelakollcaku/musiciansPost/README.md

 testing to be done as project moves along

-## Questions and Contact
+## Contact
-For any questions and suggestions, please feel free to contact me at the following platforms:
+For any questions and suggestions, please feel free to contact us here:
 * GitHub: WRXjasonSTI
 * Email: jasoncruz_rocks@yahoo.com

 ##
 MIT License
-Copyright WRXjasonSTI
+Copyright WRXjasonSTI longhike bperez94